-Commenting on the news, director of the Money and Mental Health Policy Institute, Helen Undy welcomed the restrictions.
+Commenting on the news, the director of the Money and Mental Health Policy Institute, Helen Undy, welcomed the restrictions.

 “This is a really welcome step from Sky to empower customers who struggle with gambling by enabling them to opt out of gambling ads, and will no doubt be popular among other people too.
 It adds to the momentum across industries to tackle problem gambling,” Undy said in a November press release.

 The move from Sky comes as the UK Gambling Commission pushes for greater social responsibility among operators.
 In February, the regulator solidified its ties with the Advertising Standards Authority (ASA) by releasing a new set of guidelines for operators.
 Announced by the Committees of Advertising Practice (CAP), the new codes not only clarified existing rules but introduce additional measures, including: